-[Bangkok, Thailand] Truth be told, there is nothing really extraordinary about this famous wanton noodles, also known as the “Sabx2 Pratunum Wanton Mee”.
+[Updated Nov 2017, Bangkok] Truth be told, there is nothing really extraordinary about this famous Thai noodle place, called the “Sabx2 Pratunum Wanton Mee”, also commonly known as the “Soi 19” Wanton Noodles.

-Many Singaporeans flock to this air-conditioned shop, right opposite wholesale shopping paradise Platinum Fashion Mall.
+Many Singaporeans flock to this air-conditioned shop, opposite wholesale shopping paradise Platinum Fashion Mall.

-There is a sense of nostalgia it evolves.
-This is the kind of wanton noodles I grew up with – simple, plain, unassuming, and full of pork lard fragrance.
+There is perhaps a sense of nostalgia, the kind of wanton noodles people grew up with – simple, plain, unassuming, and full of pork lard fragrance.

 The shop opens at 9am.
 I went about 10:00am and it was already packed.
 Could hear the Singaporean accent everywhere.